-Guidance and information applicable to providers of Developmental Disability Services.
+Guidance and information for providers of developmental disability services.

 - Choice - The setting promotes opportunities for participant choice regarding the services and supports provided in the setting.